-Laura B. Dunn, M.D. is Director of Psycho-Oncology and Associate Professor of Psychiatry at UCSF.
+Laura B. Dunn, M.D. is Director of Psycho-Oncology and Professor of Psychiatry at UCSF, and is the Gloria Hubner Endowed Chair in Psycho-Oncology.
 She earned her medical degree at UCSF and completed her residency training in Psychiatry at University of California, San Diego, followed by a Fellowship in Geriatric Psychiatry, also at UCSD.
 She is a Board Certified psychiatrist and Board Certified geriatric psychiatrist.
 Her psycho-oncology research focuses on identifying patterns and predictors of the longitudinal course of psychological symptoms in cancer patients, as well as on developing and testing novel interventions for psychological and psychiatric symptoms in cancer patients.
 Dr. Dunn is also an internationally recognized expert in ethical issues in psychiatric research, and has published numerous papers on ethical aspects of research.

 Associate Director of Psycho-Oncology